Morkonaut/DIGIT-400/readme.md

 ### Gamesave.online
 ---
-This Web-App is designed to congregate video game discounts and sales across the internet.
+This Web-App is designed to congregate video game discounts and sales across the internet using Python.